Database Model Usage (Laravel Style)

 $fresh_user = $user->fresh();

-The refresh method reassigns the existing model with new data from the database.
-Additionally, any loaded relationships will also be reloaded:
+The refresh method re-assigns the existing model with fresh data from the database.
+Also, the loaded relationships will be reloaded:

 $user = app\model\User::where('name', 'tom')->first();